FernandoBasso/skills-api/README.md

 - Name controllers like `UsersController` and `CategoriesController`.
 The controller noun is usually in the plural.
 - Favor a functional programming style and shy away from classes or OO (PS: I'm not against OO and classes, but for this project I'll stick to a FP style of programming).

+## Docs, Wiki

+The Gitlab Wiki is a separate project/repository.
+We handle it inside the `docs/` directory in the root of the project so it is easy to navigate to its files document stuff without having to open an editor in a different directory in our local machine.

 ## Ideas